 It appears that the volume of production can scale up quickly without a substantially larger building size.
 This can be due to the layout of the facility and the number of hours it operates.
-To staff, there does not appear likely that there would be a large difference in a facility sized to produce 15,000 barrels and 30,000 barrels.
+To staff, there does not appear to be large difference in facility sized to produce 15,000 barrels and 30,000 barrels.
 Smaller production facilities can be sized in rather small buildings of less than 5,000 square feet.